Landixbtw/weather_cli/README.md

 > [!IMPORTANT]
 > I DO NOT RECOMMEND IT.
 AND I WILL NOT HELP TROUBLESHOOT.

-If you so, I will not be able help you troubleshoot.
+If you still choose to install, I will not be able help you troubleshoot.
+I _might_ work on getting this ready, but no promises made.
 You can uncomment the following line in the ```meson.build``` file.

 ```build